Driving Biological Projects

 Smith College

 The Harrington Lab uses bioluminescent markers to study circadian rhythms in suprachiasmatic nuclei (SCN).
-These intravital images are challenging to segment because of the difficulty to align cells/regions between time-points since the marker/signal can remain off for hours.
-We are working to align the images through the entire data set prior to the segmentation.
+These intravital images are challenging to segment because of the difficulty of aligning cells/regions between time points since the marker/signal can remain off for hours.
+We are working to align the images through the entire data set before the segmentation.